opensourcefeed/opensourcefeed.github.io/distribution-ubuntu.md

   Why Ubuntu 16.04 LTS is most secure distribution out of the box? : https://open-source-feed.blogspot.com/2016/12/why-ubuntu-1604-lts-is-most-secure.html
 ---

-**Ubuntu** is a popular GNU/Linux distribution backed by **Canonical**.
-It is capable of supporting different hardware platforms like server computers, cloud systems, desktops, tablets, and mobiles.
+**Ubuntu** is a leading GNU/Linux distribution developed and maintained by Canonical.
+It runs on a wide range of hardware platforms, including desktops, servers, cloud systems, tablets, and mobile devices.
+First released in 2004, Ubuntu has grown into one of the most widely used open-source operating systems in the world.

-Ubuntu was started back in 2004 and over the years it has grown to become the most popular open source operating system.
-Presently Ubuntu most used open source cloud solution and it acts as a stable base for other solutions offered by Canonical such as OpenStack.

-When the project was started back in 2004, Ubuntu was using GNOME 2.x as default desktop environment.
-Later when GNOME 2.x development was discontinued in favor of GNOME 3.x / GNOME shell, Ubuntu started developing their own shell named Unity.

-Unity served as default desktop environment of Ubuntu for 7 years.
-The main motive of unity was to offer a uniform user experience across the devices.
-This *idea of convergence* was discontinued by Canonical owing to poor reception in the market.

-Beginning from Ubuntu 17.10, the default desktop environment is GNOME shell.
-Instead of shipping the Vanilla GNOME shell, Canonical does a decent amount customization on top of GNOME to retain the user experience established by Unity over the years.
+Ubuntu’s popularity comes from its balance of stability, usability, and strong community support.
+It powers many cloud environments and serves as the foundation for Canonical’s other open-source projects, such as OpenStack and Kubernetes solutions.

+Originally, Ubuntu used the GNOME 2 desktop.
+When GNOME 2 was replaced by GNOME 3, Canonical developed its own interface called Unity to deliver a consistent user experience across different devices.
+Unity remained the default desktop for seven years before being replaced by GNOME Shell in Ubuntu 17.10.
+Canonical continues to customize GNOME to maintain the familiar look and workflow Ubuntu users expect.

+Today, Ubuntu remains a trusted choice for personal computing, enterprise servers, and cloud infrastructure—continuing its mission to make open-source software accessible and reliable for everyone.